 Culture Amp is committed to building a world of work where everyone can thrive, which is impossible without organizational justice.
 We’re committed to designing our organization for equity and fairness.
 We know that while we’ve put a lot of work in to make Culture Amp a place where everyone is treated equitably, we haven’t always gotten that right.
 Failing, getting feedback, and learning to do better next time is the process.
 But acting is the most important part.
 That action will require us to identify and root out racism in our selves, our operations, our culture, and our world.
 Here are some of the first steps we’re taking:

 We recognize that speaking out is an important part of this process, but that words without action only perform solidarity.

 In the near term, we’re supporting our Black employees by:

-- Holding processing sessions: We’re working with Camp Color (our ERG for people of color) to hold sessions to connect and process, centering on our Black teammates’ experiences.
+Holding processing sessions: We’re working with Camp Culture (our ERG for people of color) to hold sessions to connect and process, centering on our Black teammates’ experiences.
 Our global presence gives us the opportunity to add international context to the discussion with team members in Australia and Europe.

-- Supporting our Camp Color activists: Non-Black Campers are organizing in their dedicated spaces to educate each other and take direct action.
+Supporting our Camp Culture activists: Non-Black Campers are organizing in their dedicated spaces to educate each other and take direct action.

 In the coming days, weeks, and months, we will also:

 - Develop and launch a program to support Black employees in collaboration with Black mental health specialists

 - Launch a White Allies Educational Initiative for employees who want to grow in their commitment to practice anti-racism